-Clocks Timeworx has installed or erected, whether customised or built from scratch.
-Timeworx can design and build clocks to order, to suit outdoor locations, and environments, and able to handle varying weather conditions.
+Timeworx specialises in designing and building clocks to order, to suit all locations, and environments, and able to handle varying weather conditions.
 Clocks up to 5000mm diameter using standard equipment Please ask for a quotation for your preferred design.
 Please contact Timeworx -below- for details.
 We are happy to work with you or your architects/engineers to make your ideas to a reality.

 Auckland Racing Club Totalizator Building

 ARC demolished the old building and built a new facade over new stables area reusing various parts of the old facade.
 Timeworx was asked to supply two new 1030mm diameter clocks one a standard analogue master slave configuration and the other a "presetable" clock using user touch screen, PLC, DC drive and motor gearbox to drive the hands to show the next race time.
 Race stewards can enter up to 20 races and have the clock drive forward to show each new race time in sequence.

 After many years of having an unreliable clock Timeworx was asked to replace the master controller, slave movements and supply new full size hands.

 This was a new development and included a four sided tower clock with illuminated dials.

 Timeworx provided design advise for the clients architects and supplied master controller, slave movements, hands and dials.

 Taumaranui Main Street Clock

 The clock is an icon - designed to resemble a train engine, and located over the main road adjacent the train station.
 After many years service the original clock structure was in poor repair